Eyo123/ISAD251REF/README.md

-# PRCO204 Coursework - Flight Application
+# PRCO204 Coursework - Flight Application - Group X

 ## Product vision
 As a team, we have designed an airline booking system.
 The system consists of a desktop and mobile compatible website which is connected to a single web API, connected to a MySQL database.